exercism/python/exercises/practice/say/.docs/instructions.md

 `12345` should give `twelve thousand three hundred forty-five`.

 The program must also report any values that are out of range.

-### Extensions

-Use _and_ (correctly) when spelling out the number in English:

-- 14 becomes "fourteen".
-- 100 becomes "one hundred".
-- 120 becomes "one hundred and twenty".
-- 1002 becomes "one thousand and two".
-- 1323 becomes "one thousand three hundred and twenty-three".